Additional Information About the Multi-Investor Future Income Trust Model (MIFIT)

 - What communications happen at set-up?
 At legal death?
 At revival?
-At set-up, you will receive the original of your MIFIT.
-Copies of your trust will also be given to Alcor (because they have the right to name a trust protector at your legal death) and to Raymond James (the successor trustee).
+At set-up, you will receive the original documents related to your MIFIT.
+Copies of your trust will also be given to Alcor (because they have the right to name a trust protector at your legal death) and to Trust Bank (the successor trustee).
 We will also keep a copy for our records.
 At your legal death, we will receive notice from your personal representative or trustee of your non-MIFIT trust of your death and the amount to be funded to the MIFIT.
 In the event cryopreservation was not completed, the MIFIT would distribute in accordance with the failure of revival terms of the trust.
 At revival, you would be given notice of the existence of the trust funds and the funds would be distributed to you.

 - How much does the MIFIT cost?
 When is it paid?
 The MIFIT cost is $5,000.
 This does not include your other estate planning – the $5,000 cost is solely for the MIFIT and the services for investing in MIFIT Investments.
 When you retain us to create the MIFIT for you, the $5,000 will be placed in our trust account for payment once the documents are signed.
 That fee includes the service necessary at legal death to purchase the shares of MIFIT Investments.
 Because revival may occur decades in the future, there may be additional expenses at revival.

 - Do I have to put all of my assets into the MIFIT?
-Again, this was part of the initial design.
+Again, this is part of the initial design.
 Even if you are worth $5,000,000, you may only want to fund $250,000 into the MIFIT for your revival.